eriiin/Deepfake-detection-project-for-CS523/README.md

 1. Save the dataset under the same directory as the jupyter notebook files.
 Under this dataset there should be 3 different dir named `train/`, `valid/`, and `test/`.
-If you don't want to make changes to the path in the jupyter notebook file, you can name the dataset `140K-data/` and make sure the path to `train/`, `valid/`, and `test/` is called
+If you don't want to make changes to the path in the jupyter notebook file, you can name the dataset `140K-data/` and make sure the path to `train/`, `valid/`, and `test/` is called `./140K-data/real_vs_fake/real-vs-fake/`.

-2. uncomment the save module cell and run the notebooks to train and save modules
+2. You can uncomment the Save Module cell and run the notebooks to train and save modules

-3. run cells below train with different modules to predict the model and get accuracy and results
+3. You can run cells below train with different modules to predict the model and get accuracy, results, and plots.

 *The trained modules can be used to predict if an image is handles by GANs(fake in an other word)!*